kjamison/krakencoder/README.md

 * `--fusioninclude fusion=all fusionSC=SC fusionFC=FC` produces "fusion", based on all inputs, and "fusion(SC|FC)" based on only SC or FC inputs
 * Predicted outputs will be one file per input type flavor, for instance: `mydata_20240406_022034_ep002000_in.fusionSC.mat`

+## Generating latent space representations from new data
-## Generating latent space representations from new data, using pre-trained model:
+This example computes the latent space representations from new SC data using a pre-trained model.
 ```bash
 python run_model.py --inputdata '[SCsdstream_fs86_volnorm]=mydata_fs86_sdstream_volnorm.mat' \
         '[SCifod2act_fs86_volnorm]=mydata_fs86_ifod2act_volnorm.mat' \